Blair's Sauces and Snacks

-Blair's Sauces and Snacks is a United States snack company founded in 1989, most famous for their Death Sauce line of hot sauces, known for their extreme range in Scoville heat ratings.
+Blair's Sauces and Snacks is an American snack company founded in 1989, most famous for their Death Sauce line of hot sauces, known for their extreme range in Scoville heat ratings.

-History of Blair's sauces and snacks
+History

 Blair's Sauces and Snacks is a New Jersey–based food company specializing in hot sauces and spicy snacks.
 Blair has been featured on FoodTV Unwrapped, the History Channel, the Discovery Channel, QVC Japan, Rolling Stone magazine, The Wall Street Journal, the Daily News, the New York Post, and more.

 Blair Lazar, founder of Blair's Sauces and Snacks, introduced Death Sauce in 1989 while bartending on the Jersey Shore.
 He began bottling and distributing this "Original Death Sauce" and a full line of hot sauces later followed (e.g., After Death, Mega Death, Sudden Death).

-Blair's Death Sauce
+Death Sauce

 Blair's produces a variety of hot sauces under the brand name Death Sauce.
 The sauces range from the more modest heat of Sweet Death to the extreme heat of Ultra Death Sauce.
 The hotter sauces have pepper extract added for additional heat.